jenkins-x/jenkins-x-builders/builder-nodejs-mongodb/README.md

 This is the section to include your `myvalues.yaml` file.
-Make sure to replace `BUILDER_VERSION` with the proper tag published in the [docker repository](https://cloud.docker.com/repository/docker/lvlstudio/builder-nodejs-mongodb).
+Make sure to replace `BUILDER_VERSION` with the proper tag published on the [docker repository](https://cloud.docker.com/repository/docker/lvlstudio/builder-nodejs-mongodb).

 ```
 jenkins: